Kgkkjjj/WebBrowser/README.md

 ./openb
 ```

 The browser opens on a home page defined in `data/home.html`.
-It now sports a
+It now features a
-cleaner layout with a larger search box and flexible link tiles linking to
+navigation bar linking to `downloads.html`, `news.html` and `devtools.html`, a
-`downloads.html`, `news.html` and `devtools.html`.
-When installed via the net installer, the
+larger search box and modern tile layout.
+When installed via the net installer,
-entire `data` folder is copied to `/usr/local/share/openb` so these pages work
+the entire `data` folder is copied to `/usr/local/share/openb` so these pages
-even when you run the browser outside the source tree.
-Use the address bar to
+work even when you run the browser outside the source tree.
+Use the address bar
-enter a URL or a search query.
-The toolbar offers back, forward, reload, stop,
+to enter a URL or a search query.
+The toolbar offers back, forward, reload,
-home and info buttons as well as an **Update** and **DevTools** button.
+stop, home and info buttons as well as **Update**, **DevTools**, **Zoom** and
+**View Source** controls.
 The
 **Info** button now opens a full about dialog with details and a link to the
 project website.
 A status bar at the bottom displays page load progress and link
 targets.